American cuisine: Delaware River Valley and Mid-Atlantic

-It was also in this region that the Irish introduced something that today is a very important festival in American culture that involves a large amount of food, drink, and merry making: Halloween.
-In England and Wales, where prior immigrants had come from, the feast of All Hallows Eve had died out in the Reformation, dismissed as superstition and excess having nothing to do with the Bible and often replaced with the festival of Guy Fawkes Night.
-Other immigrant groups like the Germans preferred to celebrate October 31 as Reformation Day, and after the American Revolution all of the above were less and less eager to celebrate the legacy of an English festival given they had fought against Great Britain for their independence.
+It was also in this region that the Irish introduced Halloween, a very important festival in American culture that involves a large amount of food, drink, and merrymaking.
+In England and Wales, where many prior immigrants had come from, the feast of All Hallows Eve had died out during the Reformation, dismissed as superstition and excess, having nothing to do with the Bible.
+It was often replaced by the festival of Guy Fawkes Night.
+Other immigrant groups, such as the Germans, preferred to celebrate October 31 as Reformation Day.
+After the American Revolution, all of the above were less and less eager to celebrate the legacy of an English festival, given that they had fought against the Kingdom of Great Britain for their independence.

-The Catholicism of the Irish demanded attendance at church on November 1 and charity and deeds, not just faith, as a cornerstone of dogma, and many of their older traditions survived the Reformation and traveled with them.
+Catholicism in Ireland demanded attendance at church on November 1 and made charity and deeds, not just faith, a cornerstone of its dogma; many of its older traditions survived the Reformation and traveled with it.
 Naturally, they went door-to-door to collect victuals for masked parties as well as gave them out, like nuts to roast on the fire, whiskey, beer, or cider, and barmbracks; they also bobbed for apples and made dumb cakes.
-Later in the century they were joined by Scots going guising, children going door-to-door to ask for sweets and treats in costume.
+Later in the century, they were joined by Scots going guising, children going door-to-door to ask for sweets and treats in costume.